 Term Life Insurance

-A life insurance policy that offers coverage for a fixed duration is known as: term life insurance.
+Term life insurance is a life insurance policy that offers coverage for a fixed duration.

 The insured is required to pay a pre-determined amount as premium at periodic intervals during the policy’s term.
 At the end of the policy term, the insured can open the door to a new insurance policy at the new rates and conditions prevailing at that time.